Hitler really really cared about a lot of things. He was passionate. He was dedicated. And he was effective.

 Look, there is a lot that I care about.
 I’m not faulting anyone for caring.
 But in the past, I cared Hitler-style.
 I was so passionately caught up in what I knew to be right, that I just ended up contributing to the screaming match.

-But if your first inclination is to force everyone else to care about what you care about, try having a little empathy.
+Because if your first inclination is to force everyone else to care about what you care about, try having a little empathy.
 Maybe that’s not the issue for them.
-And maybe that doesn’t make them a piece-of-shit Nazi or Commie-scum or whatever.
+And maybe that doesn’t make them a punchable Nazi or Commie-scum or whatever.

 Maybe it makes them just another human with unique wants and needs, who has had different experiences that put emphasis on different values.

-If you don’t care, stay strong, I commend you.
+If you’ve reached the point where you just don’t care anymore, I commend you.
 Because at least you know you’re not supporting the next Hitler.